James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 Robust features are not AL-ready beyond the plain baseline).
-The path to "one model that does both" is the corrupted-only clustering design: it keeps the label-free TTA (which needs the clean anchor / assignment) and should raise the label ceiling (which needs the packed, direction-retained corrupted clusters) — testable at micro first.
+The path to "one model that does both" is the corrupted-only clustering design: it keeps the label-free TTA (which needs the clean anchor / assignment) and should raise the label ceiling (which needs the packed, direction-retained corrupted clusters), testable at micro first.

 ## Iteration 13: point-level active-learning readiness (the AL fallback is not cleaner)